Dankem/pyGROMODS/README.md

 				b).
 Rerun the setup to generate tleap solvated files - tlpSolvated.gro and tlpSolvated.top c).
 Open these files in any text editor and change WAT to SOL in both files d).
-Try running Gromacs MDS with the updated files
+Try running Gromacs MDS with the updated files c).
+Try Video tutorial which can be downloaded from https://youtu.be/I4OKc6uVx1M.

+## CITATIONS:
+	If you use this package, please cite the following:
+	1. Daniyan O. M. (2023): pyGROMODS: A Python package for the generation of input files for molecular dynamic simulation with GROMACS.
+Journal of Biomolecular Structure and Dynamics. https://doi.org/10.1080/07391102.2023.2239929
+	2. If downloaded from Zenodo, please include https://doi.org/10.5281/zenodo.7912747
+	3. If downloade precompiled executables from Zenodo, please include https://doi.org/10.5281/zenodo.8087090,